 We are filing the registration statement of which this prospectus is a part to permit holders of the shares of our common stock included in the section entitled "Principal and Selling Stockholders" to resell such shares.
 We are not selling any securities under this prospectus and we will not receive any proceeds from the sale of shares by the selling stockholders.
 Under Section 16(b) of the Securities Exchange Act of 1934, or the Exchange Act, any officer, director or 10% stockholder of a public company who realizes any profit from a non-exempt purchase and sale (or sale and purchase) of equity securities of the company within a period of less than six months is automatically liable to pay to the company the amount of any such realized profit.
 Funds affiliated with Summit Partners, L. P., collectively, our largest stockholder, which we refer to as Summit Partners, and Jerry Guo, our President and Chief Executive Officer, purchased 250,000 shares and 100,000 shares, respectively, for \$13.00 per share in our initial public offering on December 14, 2017.
 In light of the requirements of Section 16(b) of the Exchange Act, Summit Partners and Jerry Guo, as selling stockholders in this offering, have agreed to disgorge to us, for each share sold by them in this offering (up to a maximum of 250,000 shares and 100,000 shares, respectively), an amount equal to the difference between the public offering price per share in this offering (less the per share underwriting discounts and commissions payable by them) and the initial public offering price of \$13.00 per share, with the aggregate amount of such disgorgement subject to reduction by the amount of any other direct offering expenses payable by them in accordance with Section 16(b).
-Based on the offering price of \$25.00 per share, the aggregate amount of such payments by Summit Partners and Jerry Guo to us is approximately \$2.7 million and \$1.1 million, respectively, prior to any reduction for direct offering expenses.
+Based on an assumed offering price of \$30.12 per share, which was the closing price of our common stock on the Nasdaq Global Select Market on April 20, 2018, the aggregate amount of such payments by Summit Partners and Jerry Guo to us would be approximately \$3.9 million and \$1.6 million, res